jdunkerley/jdunkerley/AWSSummit.md

 ## Modern Cloud Architectures (given by [Ian Massingham](https://twitter.com/IanMmmm))

-Ian gave an interesting talk about building application using modern cloud architectures.
+Ian gave an interesting talk about building an application using modern cloud architectures.
 The new IT landscape has a rapid rate of change and innovation, with business becoming increasingly data driven.
 You need to be able to try lots of experiments and be prepared to fail.
 The cloud makes it easy to reduce 'collateral damage' from failed experiment - especially as there is no need for large up-front expenditure on hardware.

 ![Modern Apps Check List](assets/awssummit/modernapps.jpg)